-Teaching assistants (TAs)
+Teaching Assistants (TAs)

-We have a team of 5 TAs, including 1 higher-level teaching assistants (HLTAs) who are trained to deliver SEN provision.
+We have a team of 7 TAs, including 1 Higher-Level Teaching Assistant (HLTA) and 1 apprentice Teaching Assistant.

-We have 2 teaching assistants deliver interventions such as registration or at the start of lessons).
+We have 2 Level 3 Teaching Assistants (TAs) deliver interventions such as registration or at the start of lessons).

 - RWI booster-type sessions

 - Precision Teaching

 - Doodle (IT based 5-10-minute basic skill-based session)

 - Direct Instruction (Sparkly Folders)

 - Direct phonics

 - Toe-by-Toe

 - SNIP

 - Plus 1 and Power of 2

 - Structured Peer Tutoring

 - METRA intervention

 - Paired Reading

 - Language groups, particularly in Reception class- based on the WELLCOMM pack

 - Talk Boost

 - · Pre-tutoring of key vocabulary and key concepts especially prior to a new topic

-- Small groups for speech clarity and the production of sounds
+- · Small groups for speech clarity and the production of sounds

 - Social stories and dedicated social skills groups where children can learn about how to deal with the world around them

 - Nurture-type groups

 - · Rainbow trained staff to support children who have suffered loss/bereavement